ArthurClemens/polythene/docs/components/react/drawer.md

 Push options:

 * `push`
-* `bordered` - to demarcate the drawer from the content
+* `border` - to demarcate the drawer from the content

 #### Mini variant